top of page

 ❌ Choking hazard if not chopped

-Cucumber is actually a type of fruit that is commonly used and consumed as a vegetable and belong to the gourd family, Cucurbitaceae.
+Cucumber is actually a type of fruit that is commonly used and consumed as a vegetable and belongs to the gourd family, Cucurbitaceae.
 They are scientifically known as Cucumis sativus and are typically long and cylindrical in shape, with smooth, green skin and mild, crisp flesh.

 These fruits are low in calories and fat, making them a popular choice for those looking to maintain a healthy diet.
-Cucumbers are a good source of vitamins and minerals, including vitamin K, vitamin C, potassium, and dietary fiber, all of which offer various health benefits.
+Cucumbers are a good source of vitamins and minerals, including vitamin K, vitamin C, potassium, and dietary fibre, all of which offer various health benefits.

 Nutritional Benefits of Cucumbers for Dogs